 Although BNA's current terminal building has undergone multiple expansions and renovations since its establishment, the most recently completed MPU, along with recently experienced passenger enplanement growth and operations projections, indicate that the configuration of the existing terminal requires upgrade, improvement, and/or reconfiguration to meet projected demand and maintain the ability to operate efficiently and safely.
 Further, the terminal building and the concourses and landside facilities were designed to meet a different need including a greater number of transfer passengers and fewer origin/destination passengers from Nashville during the early 1990s when American Airlines utilized BNA as a hub.
-American Airlines passengers comprised approximately 80% of total passengers and Southwest passengers comprise approximately 20% and Southwest passengers comprise approximately 56% of passengers based on 2015 reporting, representing a significant shift towards origin/destination passengers.
+American Airlines passengers comprised approximately 80% of total passengers and Southwest passengers represented only 5% of passengers at that time.
+However, American Airlines passengers comprise approximately 20% and Southwest passengers comprise approximately 56% of passengers based on 2015 reporting, representing a significant shift towards origin/destination passengers.
 Additionally, since 2001, security procedures have evolved to include different procedures than when the airport was originally designed.
 As a result, current operations are not as efficient as they could be.